mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/service-ports/index.md

 enterprise: false
 ---

 You can use [virtual addresses (VIPs)](/mesosphere/dcos/2.0/networking/load-balancing-vips/virtual-ip-addresses/) to make port management easier.
 VIPs simplify inter-app communication and implement a reliable service-oriented architecture.
 VIPs map traffic from a single virtual address to multiple IP addresses and ports.

 # Definitions

 **containerPort**: A container port specifies a port within a container.
-This is only necessary as part of a port mapping when using `BRIDGE` or `USER` mode networking with a Docker container.
+This is only necessary as part of a port mapping when using `BRIDGE` or `USER` mode networking with a Docker&reg; container.

 **hostPort**: A host port specifies a port on the host to bind to.
 When used with `BRIDGE` or `USER` mode networking, you specify a port mapping from a host port to a container port.
 In `HOST` networking, requested ports are host ports by default.
 Note that only host ports are made available to a task through environment variables.

 **BRIDGE networking**: used by Docker applications that specify `BRIDGE` mode networking.
 In this mode, container ports are mapped to host ports.
 In this mode, applications bind to the specified ports within the container and Docker networking binds to the specified ports on the host.

 **USER networking**: used by Docker applications that specify `USER` mode networking.
 In this mode, container ports are mapped to host ports.
 In this mode, applications bind to the specified ports within the container and Docker networking binds to the specified ports on the host. `USER` network mode is expected to be useful when integrating with "user-defined" Docker networks.
-In the Mesos world such networks are often made accessible via CNI plugins used in concert with a Mesos CNI network isolator.
+In the Mesos world such networks are often made accessible through CNI&reg; plugins used in concert with an Apache&reg; Mesos&reg; CNI network isolator.

-**HOST networking**: used by non-Docker Marathon applications and Docker applications that use `HOST` mode networking.
+**HOST networking**: used by non-Docker Marathon&trade; applications and Docker applications that use `HOST` mode networking.
 In this mode, applications bind directly to one or more ports on the host machine.

 **portMapping**: In Docker `BRIDGE` mode, a port mapping is necessary for every port that should be reachable from outside of your container.
 A port mapping is a tuple containing a host port, container port, service port and protocol.
 Multiple port mappings may be specified for a Marathon application; an unspecified `hostPort` defaults to `0` (meaning that Marathon will assign one at random).
 In Docker `USER` mode the semantic for `hostPort` slightly changes: `hostPort` is not required for `USER` mode and if left unspecified Marathon WILL NOT automatically allocate one at random.
 This allows containers to be deployed on `USER` networks that include `containerPort` and discovery information, but do NOT expose those ports on the host network (and by implication would not consume host port resources).